 A charismatic figure in the California photographic community, Jack Welpott was a photographer known for his stately female nudes and for the decades he spent as an educator.
-His collection, part of which is being offered at Swann on October 15, tells the story of both the classical and experimental trajectories of photography in the 20th century.
+His collection, part of which is being offered at Swann on October 15, tells the story of both the classical and experimental trajectories of photography in the twentieth century.
 Many of the photographers are now known for their unconventional, radical views on the possibilities of the medium.

 Lot 201: Jack Welpott, Sabine, silver print, 1973, printed 1980s.
 Estimate $2,000 to $3,000.